kagzouli/StationDemoProject/README.md

 ## jenkins

-This directory contains all the jenkins pipeline to build, push image into custom or standard docker registry  and deploy the project using docker-compose or kubernetes.
+This directory contains all the jenkins pipeline to build, push image into custom or standard docker registry  and deploy the project using docker-compose.

 ## kubernetes

 This directory contains the template to start kubernetes pod and service for the project.
-There a 2 instances pod behind a service (Load balancing)

 ## terraformaws